kaito-nakatani/shraito/_tabs/travel-info.md

                     <strong>Currency</strong>
                 </div>
                 <div class="subsection-content" id="currency">
                     <p>The currency used in India is the rupee (₹ / INR).
 India has extensive digital infrastructure, and so credit cards can be used to pay in most places.
-However, unless using an Indian credit card, this method of payment will typically incur a small currency exchange fee—unless your card offers the “no foreign transaction fee” benefit.
-For more details about cards without foreign transaction fees, consult your bank or credit card company.
-Physical money can be useful in some situations (e.g., at roadside shops), and so it may be worth exchanging for local currency.
+However, physical money can be useful in some situations (e.g., at street food shops), and so it may be worth exchanging for local currency.
 Currency can be exchanged at the airport or in the city.
-The airport is convenient, but may not have the most generous exchange rate.</p>
+The airport is convenient, but may not have the most generous spread.</p>
                 </div>
             </div>
             <div class="subsection">
                 <div class="subsection-header" onclick="toggleSubsection(this, 'transportation')">
                     <span class="subsection-icon">▶</span>
-                    <strong>Transportation</strong>
+                    <strong>Airport Transportation</strong>
                 </div>
                 <div class="subsection-content" id="transportation">
                     <p>To travel to/from the airport you can use Uber.
 The airport should have signs directing you to where the Uber pickup spot is.
 Once you make the booking, you will not be assigned to a specific driver but only given a OTP (one-time password).
 At the pickup spot, you will give the Uber driver the OTP, and your ride will start!</p>